instancio/instancio/website/docs/user-guide.md

 - seed specified via `Settings` annotated with `@WithSettings`
 - seed specified using the `@Seed` annotation
+- [global seed](#global-seed), reported as where it was set: `instancio.properties`, the path of the file specified by `instancio.config.file`, `-Dinstancio.seed`, or the name of the environment variable
 - random seed (default behaviour when an explicit seed is not specified)

 !!! warning "Seeds specified using {{withSeed}} or {{withSettings}} methods are not reported by the Instancio extension."